 Well, this is what I did.
 First I grabbed the rubbing alcohol and some cotton swabs.
 I touched each one with a swab doused in rubbing alcohol.
 It dries the insect out.
 I touch them, but also try to wipe them off with the swab.

 The next line of defense I used was a systemic insecticide.
 I used Bonide Systemic Houseplant Insect Control.

-Yes, I gave up on this plant, but if you are consistent with your control and pay attention to see if new babies hatch and deal with them right away, you can be successful getting rid of mealybugs.
+Yes, I gave up on this plant.
+If you are consistent with your control you can be successful in getting rid of mealybugs.
 I have been successful many times, just not with this particular plant.

 Have a good week!